24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 map of old Puebla made out of Talavera tiles

-The best thing to do in any Mexican city is to do the “free” walking tour.
-Puebla has one that is excellent.
-You’ll get a tour of almost all the streets I mentioned above plus a few other places most tourists don’t go to.
-Another bonus is that you get to learn about the history and contemporary culture of the city.
+Puebla has one of the best free walking tours I’ve done in Mexico.
+You’ll walk almost all the streets I mentioned above, plus a few other places most tourists don’t go.
+Another bonus is that you get to learn about the city’s history and contemporary culture.

 people making bread in a bakery